Club

 Youth Sports Organizations: Six Ways To Increase Accountability, Transparency

-Selecting All-Star Teams: A Better, Fairer Way
+All-Star Team Selection Process: A Better, Fairer Way?

 Ever wonder how it was that all the coaches' sons or daughters are so much more "talented" than the other kids that they get to continue playing all summer, sharpening their skills, getting the advantage of playing three, four, even five times a week under the lights or in the hot summer sun, while other kids, eager to play, stand on the outside looking in, already stigmatized by having been deemed "not good enough" to play.